Over time, the worth of a house will go up and down.

-When your property appreciates you have a more valuable asset to borrow against, and you'll produce a higher profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you'll produce a greater profit when you sell.

-The most important element is that you go with an agent in Winston-Salem who is familiar with the factors that drive local prices.
+The most important aspect to consider is that you select a REALTOR® in Winston-Salem who can identify the factors that influence local prices.

-However, your property's value and the elements that play the most significant role in its appreciation are particular to the local Winston-Salem economy and housing market.
+But the most important things that decide your property's value are specific to the local Winston-Salem economy and housing market.